2oby/Orac-Omniscient-Reactive-Algorithmic-Core/sprint_1.md

 ORAC Core is a voice-command processing system that integrates with Home Assistant.
 It was developed rapidly across multiple sprints and now needs cleanup.
 The codebase has magic numbers scattered throughout (ports, timeouts, temperatures, etc.) and configuration spread across environment variables, YAML files, JSON files, and hardcoded values.

 **Your Mission:**
-1. Create a centralized configuration system with constants
+1. ~~Create a centralized configuration system with constants~~ ✅ DONE
-2. Replace ALL magic numbers with named constants
+2. Replace ALL magic numbers with named constants (IN PROGRESS)
-3. Consolidate configuration loading logic
+3. ~~Consolidate configuration loading logic~~ ✅ DONE
 4. Ensure everything still works by deploying and testing

 **Important:**
-- You are working on the `cleanup/productionization` branch
+- You are working on the `cleanup` branch
-- After completing this sprint, run `./deploy_and_test.sh "Sprint 1: Configuration consolidation"`
+- Use `./deploy_and_test.sh "message"` to deploy to orin4
+- The orin4 machine is the ONLY build/test target (not local Mac)
 - The test machine (orin4) is the source of truth - deployment must succeed there
-- Commit frequently with meaningful messages
+- Commit frequently with meaningful messages via deploy script
 - DO NOT break existing functionality

-**Prerequisites:**
-The pre-work requirements from cleanup.MD should already be completed (verification, git checkpoint, branch creation).
+**What's Already Done:**
+The config module (`orac/config/`) has been created and deployed successfully.
+All legacy functions are preserved for backward compatibility.
+Now we need to replace magic numbers throughout the codebase with references to the new constants.

 ---